Menu

 Dedication

-Elder Ulisses Soares of the Quorum of the Twelve Apostles will dedicate the temple on Oct.
+Elder Ulisses Soares of the Quorum of the Twelve Apostles dedicated the temple on Oct.
 8, 2023, during two sessions.

 The Feather River temple was announced Oct.
 7, 2018, by President Russell M. Nelson.
 The Yuba City California Stake Center building, originally on the temple site, was demolished to create room for the temple.
 The groundbreaking and site dedication were held on July 18, 2020, and presided over by Elder Paul H. Watkins, Area Seventy.

 After a public open house from Aug.
 19 to Sept.
-9, 2023, the Feather River California Temple will be dedicated on Oct.
+9, 2023, the Feather River California Temple was dedicated on Oct.
 8, 2023, by Elder Ulisses Soares of the Quorum of the Twelve Apostles.

 Architecture and Design of the Feather River California Temple